 Mr. McCann informed the Committee that he had worked in the licensed trade for forty-two years and that he had owned the Hawthorn Bar for the last eighteen years.

 He explained that the closed-circuit television which had been operating in the bar since he had assumed control had been upgraded and that, as had always been the case, recordings would be made available to the Police Service of Northern Ireland or others, should it be requested.

 In response to a number of questions from the Committee, Mr. McCann confirmed that his application for the renewal of the Liquor Licence had not been adjourned and that it was being heard for the first time by the Court on 18th December.
 He stated that he had a good relationship with the residents of Hawthorn Street, some of whom frequented the premises and were supportive of his application, and that the objections to the renewal of his Entertainments Licence had originated primarily from Cavendish Street.
 He pointed out that an arrangement was in place with a taxi company for the collection of patrons and that its drivers were well aware of the need to refrain from sounding their horns whilst outside the premises.
-He added that he should not be held accountable for vehicle noise generally, given that the Council's Environmental Protection Unit had received only a minimal number of complaints regarding noise nuisance from his premises.
+He added that he should not be held accountable for vehicle noise generally, given that the bar was situated on a main thoroughfare and concluded by highlighting the fact that the Council's Environmental Protection Unit had received only a minimal number of complaints regarding noise nuisance from his premises.